 Traffic control devices are signs, signals, markings and devices placed on, or adjacent to, a street or highway by a public body having authority to regulate, warn or guide traffic.

 Traffic signals (sometimes called ‘traffic lights’ or ‘stop lights’) are installed at intersections and along roadways to direct people in cars, on bikes, and on foot to a specific action.

-Traffic signs, usually installed along roadways or at intersections, provide users with information about the flow of traffic.
+Traffic signs, usually installed along roadways or at intersections, provide users with information about the flow of traffic, such as a stop sign or a yield sign.
 Most signs are permanently installed and maintained for year-round use.
 Some construction-related traffic signs, usually orange, are set up temporarily around work areas.

 All signs should be easily visible and free of obstructions from trees, buildings or other vehicles.
 To report a damaged or obstructed sign, contact 311.

 Pavement markings guide users of the roadway system and control traffic flow.
 Common pavement markings within Denver include crosswalks, bicycle lanes, and stop bars.
 Pavement markings also separate lanes of vehicle traffic.

 Street name signs are installed at intersections to improve wayfinding for residents and visitors.
 Some signs may also include directional information and block number.
 Most signs within the City and County of Denver are maintained by Denver Public Works.
 To report a damaged or missing sign, contact 311.

 Driver feedback signs are interactive signs, usually using radar to display vehicle speed as motorists approach.
 These may be installed permanently or temporarily to increase driver awareness.
 Other interactive signs might notify road users of an upcoming road or lane closure.